domvwt/msc-thesis/thesis/thesis-processed.md

 as nested JSON objects.
 This includes data for businesses and relevant persons registered outside of the UK.
-The Apache Spark framework [@ApacheSparkUnified2022] is used for bulk data preparation due to its parallel and out-of-core processing capabilties, as well as its support for nested data structures.
+The Apache Spark framework [@ApacheSparkUnified2022] is used for bulk data preparation due to its parallel and out-of-core processing capabilities, as well as its support for nested data structures.

 As the scope of this study covers only UK registered companies and their